Variations and similar games:

 Feather Bowling (Trabollen) – Belgium

-A wooden cheese-wheel is rolled on a concave court.
+A wooden cheese-wheel is rolled on a concave court towards a feather.

 Rolle Bolle – Belgium